Grab one of the best MagSafe-compatible iPhone 12 cases

-Why do you need one of the best MagSafe-compatible iPhone 12 cases?
-After all, any of the best iPhone 12 cases will work with a MagSafe charger as long as it's wireless-compatible.
-But only a MagSafe-compatible case will work correctly with all of the MagSafe accessories.
+Why do you need a MagSafe-compatible iPhone 12 case?
+After all, good iPhone 12 cases will work with a MagSafe charger as long as it's wireless-compatible.
+But to get that secure magnetic attachment with the MagSafe charger and use other MagSafe accessories, you'll need more than just a great iPhone 12 case.
+You'll need a MagSafe case on your iPhone 12.
 Here are some of the best MagSafe-compatible iPhone 12 cases you can buy.

 - Apple's own: Apple iPhone 12 | 12 Pro Silicone Case with MagSafe

-- Elevated neutral: Sonix Brown Tort, MagSafe® iPhone 12/12 Pro
+- Elevated style: Sonix Case for iPhone 12/12 Pro with MagSafe

 - Sleeker OtterBox: OtterBox iPhone 12 Aneu Series Case with MagSafe